 - replit has an online Scheme repl

-- I have 99 facts about Scheme. what would you like to know? email me and let me know how I can help.
+- Have a question about Scheme not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection: